The grants office is located

 - The Grants staff makes the necessary revisions and submits the final proposal to the President for review, approval, and signature.

-- The final, approved grant proposal is submitted by the Associate Dean for Grants & Sustainability or Grants Specialist to the outside funding agency.
+- The final, approved grant proposal is submitted by the Grants staff to the outside funding agency.